breadoliveoilsalt/jlox-compiler-in-ts/README.md

 ## Open issues / Questions

 - To consider:
-  - Integrate responsibility for keeping track of line numbers to function returned by `initLineReader`, or in the tokenizer?.
-  - Will scan be recursive, while using a `readLine` function?
-How much can I adhere to functional programming here, while still getting it done?
   - Can I hide knowledge of data structure from parser, etc., with an intermediate layer of helper methods?
   - Consider adding cursor position of each lexeme in scanner, for better error